ParthaviM/RL-Project/README.md

 # RL-Project
-Codes for the algorithm discussed in the report
+Codes for the algorithms discussed in the report